wood-based panel

 Specifically, Dr. Hosseinpourpia with his expertise in wood hydrophobation techniques will be directly linked to the ongoing KK-stiftelsen (The Knowledge Foundation) and IKEA of Sweden strategic project at Linnaeus University entitled New environment-friendly board materials with duration that will last 1 April 2015 to 31 March 2019.
 This involvement will bring about a significant contribution to the collaborative activities of Linnaeus University with the private wood and furniture sectors.
 Dr. Hosseinpourpia is expected to increase his career opportunities in academia as he will be actively involved in course development, teaching in master programmes and supervision of postgraduate students.

-The project is part of the research in the Forestry and Wood research group.
+The project is part of the research in the Forest Products research field.

 Staff